Madanapalle Institute of Technology and Science

-Madanapalle Institute of Technology & Science (MITS) is a Deemed to be university established in 1998 in Madanapalle, Andhra Pradesh India.
+MITS Deemed to be University (MITS) is a Deemed to be university established in 1998 in Madanapalle, Andhra Pradesh India.
 MITS was an affiliate of JNTUA and is approved by AICTE, New Delhi.
 It became a deemed to be university in 2025.

 History

-Madanapalle Institute of Technology and Science was established in 1998 in Madanapalle, Chittoor district of Andhra Pradesh, India.
+MITS Deemed to be University was established in 1998 in Madanapalle, Chittoor district of Andhra Pradesh, India.
 It is located on a 30 acre campus near Angallu, about 10 km away from Madanapalle.

 MITS originated under the auspices of Ratakonda Ranga Reddy Educational Academy and is now under the supervision of Dr. N. Vijaya Bhaskar Choudary, PhD.